Ananda (album): Recording and production

-Rubio explained working with album's executive producer, Cachorro López, was tough, but "he has a great notion of every genre within Latin music..... he was super strong with me, he demanded too much from me.
-But the result was worth it".
-On the contrary, he explained that working with Toy Hernández was much more "open", and "I think the vocals and arrangements are very original and fresh.
+Rubio assured working with album's executive producer, Cachorro López, was tough, but "he has a great notion of every genre within Latin music.
+He was super strong with me, he demanded too much from me.
+But the result was worth it."
+By contrast, she explained that working with Toy Hernández was much more "open" and "free".
+"I think the vocals and arrangements are very original and fresh.
 I love working with him.
-He has a very clear sense of success and music".
-Toy Hernández was one of the producers who gave the media a sneak preview of the singer's new album, he told El Universal that the songs under his production were "fundamental" for the album and that "they will have a very urban touch" and "fused with pop", as he is accustomed to doing.
+He has a very clear sense of success and music", said.
+Toy Hernández was one of the first producers to reveal to the media a sneak preview of the singer's new album.
+In an interview to El Universal, he told the songs under his production were "fundamental" for the album, and "these will have a very urban touch", which "fused with pop", as he usually does with his productions.

-In March 2006 he began the pre-production of his eighth studio album, having already developed the concept of the album and the songs that would be part of it.
-Rubio made sure that each song had its own personality, because "each song and each sound has a story, a justification."
-She envisioned her eighth studio album as a statement of "young adult, in a period of realization" as woman and artist, and with a notorious cosmic consciousness that is reflected in her as a songwriter.
+In March 2006, Rubio began to make the pre-production of her eighth studio album, having already developed the concept of the album, as well the songs that would be part of it.
+She made sure each song had "its own personality", inasmuch as "each song and each sound has a story, a justification."
+She envisioned her eighth studio album as a statement of "young adult, in a period of realization" as woman and artist, and with a notorious cosmic consciousness that is reflected in her as a songwriter, inspired mainly by Kabbalah, and her study of Hinduism and Buddhism.